Knitting: Hand knitting process

 There are many hundreds of different knitting stitches used by hand knitters.
 A piece of hand knitting begins with the process of casting on, which involves the initial creation of the stitches on the needle.
 Different methods of casting on are used for different effects: one may be stretchy enough for lace, while another provides a decorative edging.
 Provisional cast-ons are used when the knitting will continue in both directions from the cast-on.
 There are various methods employed to cast on, such as the "thumb method" (also known as "slingshot" or "long-tail" cast-ons), where the stitches are created by a series of loops that will, when knitted, give a very loose edge ideal for "picking up stitches" and knitting a border; the "double needle method" (also known as "knit-on" or "cable cast-on"), whereby each loop placed on the needle is then "knitted on", which produces a firmer edge ideal on its own as a border; and many more.
 The number of active stitches remains the same as when cast on unless stitches are added (an increase) or removed (a decrease).

-Most Western-style hand knitters follow either the English style (in which the yarn is held in the right hand) or the Continental style (in which the yarn is held in the left hand).
+Most Western-style hand knitters follow either the English style (in which the yarn is held in the dominant hand) or the Continental style (in which the yarn is held in the non-dominant hand).

 There are also different ways to insert the needle into the stitch.
 Knitting through the front of a stitch is called Western knitting.
 Going through the back of a stitch is called Eastern knitting.
 A third method, called combination knitting, goes through the front of a purl stitch and the back of a knit stitch.

 Once the hand knitted piece is finished, the remaining live stitches are "cast off".
 Casting (or "binding") off loops the stitches across each other so they can be removed from the needle without unravelling the item.
 Although the mechanics are different from casting on, there is a similar variety of methods.

 In hand knitting certain articles of clothing, especially larger ones like sweaters, the final knitted garment will be made of several knitted pieces, with individual sections of the garment hand knitted separately and then sewn together.
 Seamless knitting, where a whole garment is hand knit as a single piece, is also possible.
 Elizabeth Zimmermann is probably the best-known proponent of seamless or circular hand knitting techniques.
 Smaller items, such as socks and hats, are usually knit in one piece on double-pointed needles or circular needles.
 Hats in particular can be started "top down" on double pointed needles with the increases added until the preferred size is achieved, switching to an appropriate circular needle when enough stitches have been added.
 Care must be taken to bind off at a tension that will allow the "give" needed to comfortably fit on the head.
 (See Circular knitting.)